aws/sagemaker-sparkml-serving-container/README.md

 feature_1,feature_2,feature_3
 ```

 String values do not need to be passed with quotes around it.
-There should not be any space around the comma and the order of the field should match one-to-one with the `input` field of the `schema`.
+There should not be any space around the comma and the order of the field should match one-to-one with the `input` field of the schema.

 ### JSON
 For JSON, the request should be passed with `content-type` as `application/json`.
-The `schema` can be passed either via an environment variable or as part of the payload.
+The schema can be passed either via an environment variable or as part of the payload.

 #### Schema is passed via environment variable
-If `schema` is passed via an environment variable, then the input should be formatted like this:
+If schema is passed via an environment variable, then the input should be formatted like this:

 ```